Posuka Demizu: Biography

 Posuka Demizu was born on 17 January 1988, and lives in Tokyo, Japan.
 She emerged on the manga scene in 2008 with a mini-series for the monthly manga magazine CoroCoro Comic.
-She has worked on a wide range of projects with children’s magazines and video game companies.
-Notably, she has worked with the animation studio J.C.Staff on the series The Pet Girl of Sakurasou and illustrated a manga series titiled Oreca Monsters Adventure Retsuden on the CoroCoro Comic magazine based on the popular card game Oreca Battle.
+She has worked on a wide range of projects with children's magazines and video game companies.
+Notably, she has worked with the animation studio J.C.Staff on the series The Pet Girl of Sakurasou and illustrated a manga series titled Oreca Monsters Adventure Retsuden on the CoroCoro Comic magazine based on the popular card game Oreca Battle.
 She has also published several works on the artists' website Pixiv.

 Beginning in 2016, Demizu collaborated with author Kaiu Shirai on The Promised Neverland.
 The series began in Weekly Shōnen Jumps 35th issue on 1 August 2016, published by Shueisha, and ended in the magazine's 28th issue on 15 June 2020.
 It followed Emma and her siblings who try to escape the orphanage they grew up in after they find out the unsettling truth behind it.
 Originally, Shirai planned to write and draw, but his editor felt like Shirai’s style ‘didn’t do the script justice’ and that it would be too hard for Shirai to keep up the quality of both.
 As a result of this, Demizu joined the project.
 Shirai had seen Demizu’s art before and enjoyed it, but before starting the series they created a one-shot called Poppy's Wish.
 The outcome was better than Shirai originally imagined.
 On 3 September 2021, Kaiu Shirai x Posuka Demizu: Beyond The Promised Neverland was published in Japan, which included works in combination between the two artists.

 A collaborative exhibition「MIROIRS – Manga meets CHANEL」 by Posuka Demizu, Kaiu Shirai and Chanel was held at Chanel Nexus Hall Ginza, Chūō, Tokyo, from 28 April to 4 June 2021.
 The manga Miroirs, written and illustrated by the duo, was inspired by the Chanel brand and was published by Shueisha on 30 April 2021.
-In this exhibition, scenes from “miroirs” are exhibited alongside precious works from Chanel.
+In this exhibition, scenes from Miroirs are exhibited alongside precious works from Chanel.

-In 2022, Posuka Demizu worked on the character design of the "tactical hero summoning RPG" mobile game titled unVEIL the world.
+In 2022, Posuka Demizu worked on the character design of the tactical hero summoning RPG mobile game, titled, unVEIL the world.
 The game will be released for iOS and Android and is produced by Shueisha Games and NetEase Games.
-In November 2022, it was announced that Posuka Demizu will handle the character design and the concept art of the Dragons of Wonderhatch series on Disney+.
+In November 2022, it was announced that Posuka Demizu handled the character design and the concept art of the Dragons of Wonderhatch series on Disney+.

+In May 2023, it was announced that Demizu would collaborate with Homura Kawamoto and Hikaru Muno to illustrate the manga adaptation of Takara Tomy's Beyblade X project.
+The manga started its serialization in Shogakukan's Monthly CoroCoro Comic manga magazine on 15 June 2023.
+In December 2023, It was announced that Demizu designed the monsters for Konami's digital card game, titled, Ore'n.
+The game will debut for iOS, Android, PC, and browsers in 2024.